angular/angular/aio/content/guide/router.md

 changes to the *Crisis Center* won't affect the `!{_AppModuleVsAppComp}` or any other feature's component.

 ~~~

+{@a crisis-child-routes}
-### A Crisis center with child routes
+### A crisis center with child routes

-You'll organize the crisis center to conform to the following recommended pattern for Angular applications:
+This section shows you how to organize the crisis center
+to conform to the following recommended pattern for Angular applications:

-* Each feature area resides in its own folder
+* Each feature area resides in its own folder.
 * Each feature has its own Angular feature module.
 * Each area has its own area root component.
 * Each area root component has its own router outlet and child routes.